chrisliebaer/salvage/README.md

 * `SALVAGE_TIDE_TIMESTAMP`: The timestamp of the cron expression that triggered the tide in epoch seconds.
 The primary use case for this is to rotate backup targets based on the time of the backup deterministically without having to rely on the current time.
 * as well as any additional environment variables specified in the crane configuration.

-salvage will mount the volume at `/salvage/volume` (read-only) and include some metadata at `/salvage/meta`.
+Salvage will mount the volume at `/salvage/volume` (read-only) and include some metadata at `/salvage/meta`.
 The crane is expected to back up and restore both of these directories.
 **All cranes are required to contain the `/salvage/volume` and `/salvage/meta` directories in their image as otherwise volume access will fail in certain SELinux environments.**
 The content within the `/salvage/meta` directory is not part of the crane interface, and may change at any time.